 The Master of Nuclear Engineering degree (MNE) will offer a wide range of flexibility in course options.
 After your admittance into the program in the Purdue College of Engineering, an academic advisor will help you look through classes to create a Plan of Study (POS) to best fit your educational needs and career goals.
 Every POS varies based on student interest, time, and course load.

-The 30-credit hour curriculum allows one to choose to earn a Master of Nuclear Engineering (MNE) either with 30-credit course work or with 24-credits course work and a project with 6 credit hours.
+The 30-credit hour curriculum allows one to choose to earn an MNE either with 30-credits of course work or with 24-credits of course work and a project course worth 6 credit hours.

 Total 30 Credits

 - NUCL50100 - Nuclear Engineering Principles - The first course for graduate students desiring a nuclear engineering sequence and an elective for students in science or engineering.
 The course is structured in four parts: Nuclear structure and radiation, biological effects and medical applications of radiation; basics of neutron and reactor physics, neutron diffusion and reactor criticality; nuclear materials and waste; and reactor systems and safety.